wangziqi2013/wangziqi2013.github.io/_posts/2018-05-28-Hybrid-Norec.markdown

 and incremental lazy conflict detection.
 A transactional write to data items cannot be observed by other STMs until the writing transaction commits.
 This, however, will cause a hardware transaction to abort.
 NORec always maintains a consistent read set by using a commit counter.
-The commit counter serves two purposes.
+The commit counter serves three purposes.
 First, it acts as a global write lock to all data items, serializing the write phase of all committing transactions.
 Second, the commit counter also signals all reading transactions that a commit has taken place/is being processed.
-The read set of the transaction should be validated using value validation
+The read set of the transaction should be validated using value validation when the commit operation finishes.
+This is achieved by transactions taking a snapshot of the commit counter before it starts and before every validation.
+If the value of the commit counter differs from the snapshot after a load operation or after a validation, the load or validation must be retried.
+This ensures that all read and validation are conducted under a consistent snapshot where no transaction has ever committed.
+The last purpose of the commit counter is to indicate an "unstable" state of the snapshot, and hence prevent new transactions from beginning.
+New transactions take a snapshot of the counter, and if a commit is currently going on, the new transaction will not begin.